suzanayesh/aws/README.md

 sudo systemctl enable app.service sudo reboot
 ```
-- I try to use another repo from my colleague that is correct and work there , but in my PC doesnt work, lol .
+- I try to use another repo from my colleague that is correct and every thing is work there , but in my PC doesnt work, lol .